MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 `$env:PSExecutionPolicyPreference` environment variable.
 This parameter does not change the persistently configured execution policies.

 This parameter only applies to Windows computers.
-The `$env:PSExecutionPolicyPreference` environment variable doesn't exist on non-Windows platforms.
+On non-Windows platforms, the parameter and the value provided are ignored.

 ### -InputFormat | -inp | -if